 Anthurium

 This is a very versatile plant.
-It can be grown in glass enclosures, in water, in bark or moss and in soil.
+You can easily grow it in glass enclosures, in water, in bark or moss and in soil.
 It prefers high humidity and filtered bright light.
 This is a great plant for terrariums.

 Bromeliads

-Bromeliads are available in a variety of colors and leaf variations.
-The flwoers last for several months at a time.
+Bromeliads are available in a variety of colors.
+The flowers last for several months at a time.
 They prefer bright light and well-drained soil.
-When watering a bromeliad you add water to the center of the leaves (Bracts) and do not water the soil.
+When watering a bromeliad, add the water to the center of the leaves (Bracts).
+Do not water the soil.

 Cactus and Succulents

-Cactus and succulents are the perfect plant for anyone who has full sunlight (south or west window) for most of the day.
+Cactus and succulents are the perfect option for anyone who has full sun (south or west window) for most of the day.
 They require very little water.
-During summer months water once every week or so.
+During summer months it is best to water once every week or so.
 In the winter, water once a month.

 Chinese Evergreen

 This plant likes low light.
-It will perform well in the middle of a room or a corner where there is low light.
+It performs well in the center of a room or a corner where there is low light.
 Chinese evergreens are known for their beautiful leaves.
-Great plant for an office.
+This is a great choice for an office.

 Peace Lily

 This is the one low light foliage plant that is known for its leaves as well as its beautiful white flowers.
-Keep the soil moist when in bloom and let the soil dry slightly between waterings when not in bloom.
+It is best to keep the soil moist when it is blooming.
+Let the soil dry slightly between waterings when not in bloom.
 This is a great plant for someone who is unsure when to water since the leaves droop when it is thirsty.

 Pothos

-Pothos is a vining plant that is found in hanging baskets and trellised pots.
-They will tolerate low light but do best with moderate light.
-It is a great office plant because it doesn’t need direct light and if it gets too big you can easily cut it back.
+Pothos is a vining plant that is found in hanging baskets.
+They tolerate low light but grow best with moderate light.
+It is a great option for an office because it doesn’t need direct light.
+If it gets too big you can easily cut it back.

 Snake Plant

 This is a virtually indestructible houseplant.
 It is the ultimate low light plant and loves neglect!
-Given proper care, the snake plant looks great in any type of décor.
+Given proper care, the snake plant looks great with any type of décor.

 ZZ Plant

 This plant thrives in low light and requires little water.
 It does not like direct sunlight.
-It is a very unique looking plant.
-ZZ needs only to be watered once a month or less.
+A very unique looking plant, it only needs to be watered once a month or less.
 Overwatering is its greatest enemy.

 Houseplant Tips